Earn money with YouTube – Creator Academy YouTube

 - Step 2: Connect your YouTube channel to an AdSense account in order to earn money and get paid for your monetised videos.

-- Step 3: Take a minute to get to know the kinds of videos that you can monetise and the different ad formats.
+- Step 3: Get to know the kinds of videos that you can monetise and the different ad formats.

 - You can maximise opportunities if you automatically monetise all future uploads.